shantdashjian/vahagn/README.md

 # Vahagn

-An informational and interactive web page about [Vahagn](https://en.wikipedia.org/wiki/Vahagn), the Armenian God of Thunder.
+An informational and interactive web page about [Vahagn](https://en.wikipedia.org/wiki/Vahagn), the Armenian God of thunder, war, and fire.

 ## Motivation